PAGERoot/PAGE-Root-Manual/index.md

 5. Choose how to aggregate the data of each line / root / cell types

-6. Press `Launch PAGE-Root` to start the analysis.
+6. Press `Launch PAGER` to start the analysis.
 Depending on how many line you have, this can take a couple of minutes.

 ### Compare two lines